OfficeDev/office-js-docs-pr/docs/publish/publish.md

 The admin center currently supports the following scenarios:

 - Centralized deployment of new and updated add-ins to individuals, groups, or an organization.
-- Support for multiple platforms, including Windows, Office Online, and Mac (coming soon).
+- Support for multiple platforms, including Windows and Office Online, with Mac coming soon.
 - Deployment to English language and worldwide tenants.
 - Cloud-hosted add-in deployment.
 - Automatic installation on launch of the Office application.